St Blaines via Tor Mor - wild walks

 for the Great Outdoors Magazine

-The southern end of Bute has a low population, only a few hamlets and farmsteads indicate man’s intervention, for me this 11.5 km route offers solitude with plenty of features; lowland hills, empty coves, seascapes, lochs, and archeological remnants of medieval Britain.
+The southern end of Bute has a low population, only a few hamlets and farmsteads indicate man’s intervention, this 11.5 km walk offers solitude with plenty of features; lowland hills, empty coves, seascapes, lochs, and archeological remnants of medieval Britain.

 My walk began at the end of the B881 road at Kilchattan Bay, a small coastal village on the southeastern end of the island, a bus stop and parking for several cars can be found here at the beginning of the West Island Way - a 40km path created at the end of the millennium which will take you over the entire length of Bute.